“In medieval Shaftesbury, a traditional town-centre coaching inn reinvented as a funky hotel, perfect for foodies and country lovers”

 - Ipod dock

-Breakfast, also taken in the restaurant, is a happy mix of continental staples - muesli, porridge, fruit, pastries - along with more tempting (for me, anyway) cooked options: the Full English, eggs Benedict, smoked salmon and eggs (any way you like), and grilled kippers from the local smoker.
+Breakfast, taken in the restaurant, is a happy mix of continental staples - muesli, porridge, fruit, pastries - along with more tempting cooked options: the Full Grosvenor, smashed avocado on malted toast, roasted field mushrooms and poached eggs.

-If you want to eat out, the best bets are country gastro pubs, of which there are some excellent examples within driving distance.
-We recommend The Beckford Arms at Fonthill in south Wiltshire (16km), The King John Inn at Tollard Royal (11km), or The Forester Inn at Donhead St Andrew (8km).
+If you want to eat out, there are plenty of charming cafes and delis in Shaftesbury, plus some great country gastro pubs within driving distance.
+We recommend The Beckford Arms at Fonthill in south Wiltshire (16km) and The King John Inn at Tollard Royal (11km).

 - Coffee maker